 The Sir Samuel Kelly Project is a ‘live project’ aiming to align the design and building process for a new boat shelter with active research workshops involving ESALA and Queens University Belfast.
 This joint collaboration from both institutions aims to continue the historical significance of the Sir Samuel Kelly.

 The new shelter aims not only to reduce the corrosive processes of weathering that threaten the boat’s future, but they also aim to create a new public interpretation space for the town to raise the profile of the longer term project and display the wider maritime heritage of Donaghadee.

-Agenda // To deliver a Northern Soul Charrette which aims to bring together 13 Northern Schools of Architecture to explore the re-imagining of the Manchester Town Hall whilst the space undergoes a 7 year renovation period.
+Agenda // To deliver a Northern Soul Charrette which aims to bring together 13 Northern Schools of Architecture.
 This project will bring together mixed teams of students to network to create a variety of proposals of how the city might deal with the absence of a critical space for functions within the city of Manchester.

 Events week with PHASE will consist of designing a mobile exhibition which everyone will have a role in curating.
 Great for your CV, it will be an opportunity to contribute to live research, physical building and advance your technology skills.

 We would like to continue to shine a light on these issues, and engage the public in a matter which effects us all.
 Your participation in this subject area will be attractive to future employers, but your assistance in piecing together interactive exhibitions testing real world issues will also be an opportunity to develop your skills in curation, production and exhibit design.